 The Best Broadway Shows for Kids

 Find out which Broadway musicals and shows are great for pint-sized audience members.
-From The Lion King to Mean Girls, there are shows for kids of all ages.
+From The Lion King to Dear Evan Hansen, there are shows for kids of all ages.

 There is nothing more exciting than settling into the velvet seat of a Broadway theater and watching a whole world unfurl as the curtain rises.
 Even in the age of screens and social media, a live show reigns supreme — no matter how old you are.